trajafri/eureka/y-comb/README.md

 ```

 but suppose now you are told to write the same recursive function in a language called _TypeScriptNR_, a langauge
 with same features as TypeScript, but the language does not allow recursion at all.
-How would you write `factorial` now?
+How would you write a recursive `factorial`
+function now?

 This is basically the problem you run into when you are working with the lambda calculus, and finding a solution to this is
 pretty neat.